[Update: Earth's Mightiest Heroes Season 1 is now available on Netflix Streaming Service!]

 Best of all, Earth’s Mightiest Heroes walks that tightrope-thin line of being a cartoon that appeals to both older and younger fans – a feat that DC Universe has ruled at…up until now.
 If you’re a Marvel fan and haven’t been watching this series, it’s time to officially get onboard.

-Today we have two new clips from the U.S. midseason premiere of Earth’s Mightiest Heroes (UK folks, you’ve probably already seen them ), which is entitled “The Casket of Ancient Winters”.
+Today we have two new clips from the U.S. midseason premiere of Earth’s Mightiest Heroes (UK folks, you’ve probably already seen them :-P), which is entitled “The Casket of Ancient Winters”.
 It’s a timely episode, considering that the titular casket recently made an appearance in Marvel’s Thor movie this past weekend (read our review HERE).

 However, sticking closer to the Marvel comic canon rather than the movie canon, in this episode it’s a dark elf named Malekith the Accursed (a classic Thor/Avengers villain) who unleashes an everlasting winter on Earth – leaving only the Avengers to save the day.
 (In the Thor movie it’s Loki who uses the casket as a means to different ends.)